spamegg1/spamegg1.github.io/gsoc-2025/README.md

 There are some missing `Expression` types, such as external function calls, `GSeq`s, and so on, which are not simulated properly yet.

-The interpreter treats invocations as linear; in the future it should probably accomodate concepts such as
+The interpreter treats invocations as linear;
-[workgroups and dimensions](https://registry.khronos.org/OpenGL-Refpages/gl4/html/gl_WorkGroupSize.xhtml).
+in the future it should accomodate more general concepts such as [workgroups and dimensions](https://registry.khronos.org/OpenGL-Refpages/gl4/html/gl_WorkGroupSize.xhtml).

 I'd like to generalize the interpreter to `GProgram`s that build on and go beyond `GIO`s.